john-cd/rust_howto/bk/drafts/other/cross-platform/index.md

 ## `tauri` {#tauri}

-`tauri` allows you to build desktop applications for major operating systems (Windows, macOS, Linux) using web technologies for the frontend and Rust for the backend.
+[`tauri`][c-tauri]⮳{{hi:tauri}} allows you to build desktop applications for major operating systems (Windows, macOS, Linux) using web technologies for the frontend and Rust for the backend.

 ## `wry` {#wry}

 Wry is a cross-platform WebView rendering library.
 It provides a way to create cross-platform desktop applications with a focus on simplicity and performance.
-It is often used in conjunction with `tauri`.
+It is often used in conjunction with [`tauri`][c-tauri]⮳{{hi:tauri}}.

 ## `crux`